Explore below for information on the diseases within our areas of focus.

 - Cystinosis: practical tools for diagnosis and treatment.
 Martijn J. Wilmer, Joost P. Schoeber, Lambertus P. van den Heuvel, Elena N. Levtchenko Pediatr Nephrol.
 2011 Feb; 26(2): 205–215.
 Published online 2010 Aug 24. doi: 10.1007/s00467-010-1627-6 PMCID: PMC3016220.

-TED is a serious, progressive and vision-threatening rare autoimmune disease.1 TED often occurs in people living with hyperthyroidism or Graves’ disease; however, it is a distinct disease that is caused by autoantibodies activating an IGF-1R-mediated signaling complex on cells within the retro-orbital space.2,3 This signaling complex leads to severe inflammation and expansion of the connective tissue, muscle and fat cells behind the eye in the eye socket.4,5 This leads to a cascade of negative effects, which may cause long-term, irreversible damage – including proptosis (eye bulging), strabismus (misalignment of the eyes) and diplopia (double vision) – and in some cases can lead to vision loss.6,7
+Thyroid Eye Disease (TED) is a serious, progressive and vision-threatening rare autoimmune disease.1 TED often occurs in people living with hyperthyroidism or Graves’ disease; however, it is a distinct disease that is caused by autoantibodies activating an IGF-1R-mediated signaling complex on cells within the retro-orbital space.2,3 This signaling complex leads to severe inflammation and expansion of the connective tissue, muscle and fat cells behind the eye in the eye socket.4,5 This leads to a cascade of negative effects, which may cause long-term, irreversible damage – including proptosis (eye bulging), strabismus (misalignment of the eyes) and diplopia (double vision) – and in some cases can lead to vision loss.6,7

 - Barrio-Barrio J, et al. Graves' Ophthalmopathy: VISA versus EUGOGO Classification, Assessment, and Management.
 Journal of Ophthalmopathy.
 2015;2015:1-16.